General Distribution Requirement

 General Education Requirements

-Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U. S. multiculturalism will be posted on the Registrar’s web page each semester prior to registration.
+Courses that meet the general education requirements in writing, quantitative thinking, internationalism and US identities and differences will be posted on the Registrar's web page each semester prior to registration.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.